 As we were going around to introduce ourselves at the beginning of the workshop we somehow landed on the topic of newborn photography.
 There were several women in the room who loathed photographing babies.
 They were done with that stage and had no desire to revisit it, even in their work.

 When the conversation finally got around to me, feeling intimidated by the caliber of photographers in the room with me, I introduced myself as a storyteller.

-Though I haven’t always worked at honing my photography and making it available to others, like I have been lately, I’ve always thought of myself as a storyteller, as someone who peels back the layers of things to reveal the story that’s there inside.
+Though I haven’t always worked at honing my photography and making it available to others, due to my postpartum depression, like I have been lately, I’ve always thought of myself as a storyteller.
+This unbreakable confidence came to me after several therapy sessions and I grew to be someone who peels back the layers of things to reveal the story that’s there inside.
 I do it with my writing.
 With my work in social media.
 In the way that I decorate my home.
 And in the images that I take.
 I’m always looking for the story.

 So it’s no surprise that a little bit of my story finds it’s way into my photography.
 I am still madly in love with motherhood.
 Several of my friends are still deep in the trenches of birth and new babies and sleepy newborns nestled in to their chests.

 I am in love with the little details and the wide angle view.
 The things you want to remember about every baby.
 The rolls around their wrists and ankles.
 The curl of their lips when they are milk-drunk-asleep in your arms.
 They way you run your fingers down their forehead and over the bridge of the nose and it makes them fall asleep.
 They way their feet fit perfectly into the palm of your hand.
 And the view of you standing at the kitchen counter, swaying with a sleepy baby and putting together sandwiches for your other little people.